 Safe, Natural Skin Care

-Dr. Hauschka has been 100% natural skincare brand for over 45 years and is certified natural by NATRUE, a non-profit, international organization founded by the pioneers of natural and organic cosmetics.
-NATRUE certification ensures that a product has met the strongest criteria available for natural and organic ingredients in cosmetics and is free of synthetic preservatives, fragrances, dyes and petroleum derived synthetics.
+Dr. Hauschka has been a 100% natural skincare brand for over 45 years and is certified natural by NATRUE, a non-profit, international organization founded by the pioneers of natural and organic cosmetics.
+NATRUE certification ensures that a product has met the strongest criteria available for natural and organic ingredients in cosmetics and is free of synthetic preservatives, fragrances, dyes and petroleum-derived synthetics.
 To learn more about certification criteria, visit NATRUE.org.

-How Dr Hauschka can help during & after pregnancy
+How Dr. Hauschka can help during & after pregnancy

-Choosing skin care products safe for pregnancy and for babies to nurture…
+Choosing skincare products safe for pregnancy and for babies to nurture…

 Moor Lavender Calming Bath Essence is perfect for bath time, helping to keep skin soft and calm while promoting peace in the tub.
 Lavender essential oil soothes the minds of both mom and baby in preparation for a night’s rest.
 Can also be added to a bowl of water for a room diffuser and inhaled to ease nasal congestion.

-Rose Nurturing Bath Essence is mild enough for baby’s sensitive skin.
+Rose Nurturing Bath Essence is mild enough for a baby’s sensitive skin.
 It cleans and nurtures delicate skin without drying, offering moisturizing protection with a natural floral scent from essential oils of rose.

 On the Changing Table: